ch200c/InstagramClone/README.md

 `Login to the dashboard at https://localhost:17219/login?t=token`

 ![.NET Aspire dashboard](images/dashboard.png ".NET Aspire dashboard")

+### Optional: Data Seeding

+Once the API is running, you can generate some test users, images and user followings by executing the following command from solution's root directory.

+`dotnet run --project InstagramClone.DataSeeding`

+You can easily configure the amount of users, images and user followings by tweaking variables in `InstagramClone.DataSeeding` project's `Program.cs`

 ## Using the application
 Currently, the functionality is only contained within the API.
 You can find its URL by clicking on `api` resource in .NET Aspire dashboard and then finding `https target port` endpoint.
 Its port can change between different runs due to reverse proxy created by .NET Aspire.
 More inforamtion can be found [here](https://learn.microsoft.com/en-us/dotnet/aspire/fundamentals/networking-overview#how-endpoints-work).